mariohernandez/component-based-development/docs/chapter-1/local-setup.md

 * Linux (with kernel version 4.x or higher)
 So far, we have tested only with macOS 10.13 (High Sierra) and 10.14 (Mojave).

+### Run the installer
+* [Install Lando and Docker](https://docs.devwithlando.io/installation/installing.html)

-Run the installer.
-At least on a Mac, this installs Lando along with Docker for Mac.
+At least on a Mac, this installs Lando along with Docker.
 Optionally, you can install Docker first: the Lando installer has not been updated with the latest version of Docker.

-## 1. Install Lando
-* [Install Lando and Docker](https://docs.devwithlando.io/installation/installing.html)

 **IMPORTANT**
 * **Docker is required**